 Cardboard is a low-cost DIY virtual reality headset that anyone can build, with a software platform that makes it incredibly easy for app developers to add VR support to their creations.

 Google sells its own headsets which work with iPhones and Android phones, but there are plenty of mobile VR headsets you can pick up, all for decent prices.
 Just look out for the Works with Cardboard badge.

 Here's our pick of the best VR-enabled apps and games you can find in the Google Play Store and the App Store right now.

-The Blade Runner sequel comes out in October so we've seen some high end experiences for Oculus with more on the way.
-If you're rocking a Cardboard headset, though, check out this unofficial, free VR experience set in a futuristic, cyberpunk city inspired by the iconic movie.
-Sit down, strap in, fly around in the spinner and take in the beaut graphics in this neat tribute that has won a lot of mobile VR fans on Cardboard and Gear VR.
+There are a couple of official Blade Runner experiences on Oculus Rift and Gear VR, but if you're rocking a Cardboard headset, though, check out this unofficial, free VR experience set in a futuristic, cyberpunk city inspired by the iconic movie.
+Sit down, strap in, fly around in the spinner and take in the beaut graphics in this neat tribute that has won a lot of mobile VR fans on Cardboard.

 Free, Google Play

 Google's Expeditions is a fantastic virtual reality field trip app that is now open to everyone, not just teachers taking a class of kids on a VR learning adventure.
 And now there's over 600 field trips to choose from.

 The app will automatically buddy groups together when you're on the same Wi-Fi network, and you'll be able to go the African plains, inside the ISS, to Jupiter and more.
 As the leader, you're given information to relay and the ability to point things out within the app.
 As the adventurer, you can just sit back and enjoy the show.
 Also on Daydream.

 Just because you don't have a fancy, expensive headset, doesn't mean you can't hang out in virtual social networks. vTime is totally cross platform so you can interact with friends using different hardware (including phones via the Magic Window feature).